 Mr Ross Hampton is the Chief Executive Officer of the Australian Forest Products Association (AFPA).
 AFPA is the peak industry body for the pulp and paper, and wood processing and resources industries.
 Prior to commencing this role in 2013, Mr Hampton led the development of the Australian public sector market for Cisco Systems.
 Mr Hampton has also worked as a reporter, adviser and policy advocate.

-Mr Michael Hartman is the Chief Executive Officer of ForestWorks Ltd, which provides expert services to industry and government in the areas of forestry skills development, employment and training.
-Mr Hartman has been in this role since 2001 and has worked with all sectors of the industry.
+Mr Michael Hartman is the Chief Executive Officer of Skills Impact, a national Skills Service Organisation (SSO) which provides expert services such as skills standard and qualification development to the Forest, Wood, and Timber Products Industry Reference Committee.
+Mr Hartman previously held the position of Chief Executive Officer of ForestWorks Ltd, focusing on forestry skills development, employment and training.
+Mr Hartman had been in this role for almost 15 years and has worked with all sectors of the industry.

 Mr Ric Sinclair is the Managing Director of Forest and Wood Products Australia Limited (FWPA), which is the industry owned services company for the forest and wood products sector.
 FWPA’s activities include investing in research and development and promotional activities for the sector.
 Mr Sinclair holds a Bachelor of Science (Forestry) and a Master of Business Administration.